8.10 Children who Harm Other Children

-Those invited should include participants of the Strategy Meeting and representatives from health (including child and adolescent mental health services), school and any other appropriate service provider, the child and her/his parents / carers.
+Those invited should include participants of the Strategy Discussion and representatives from health (including child and adolescent mental health services), school and any other appropriate service provider, the child and her/his parents / carers.

 In cases where the young abuser is also Looked After, consideration should be given to the need for a plan to minimise risk of future offending, agreed with the child's carers and their agency.

 On completion of the assessment, the same forum will be reconvened to consider the outcome, to identify a Lead Professional and the roles of relevant agencies in providing any identified intervention, including specialist input with regard to young people with special needs.